bbuchalter/solidus_lograge/README.md

 After about 30 seconds, the filebeat client will start sending the log data and you'll see a message that looks like this:
 ```
-INFO Harvester started for file: ....
 INFO Non-zero metrics in the last 30s: filebeat.harvester.open_files=1....
 ```

+### Validating you've created an index and written documents
 You can verify you've created a new index for this data with this command:
 ```
-curl -XGET "$ESPROTO://$ESHOST/_cat/indices" -u $ESUSER:$ESPASS
+curl -XGET "$ESPROTO://$ESHOST/_cat/indices?v" -u $ESUSER:$ESPASS
 ```

-You should see an index that starts with `solidus_lograge`.
+You should see an index that starts with `solidus_lograge` and a reasonable document count in the index based on how many requests you've made to localhost:3000.

 ## Use Kibana to Explore Logs
 Kibana is a visualization tool that makes it easy to search and filter data in